Affiliate links on Android Authority may earn us a commission. Learn more.

 Working from home during lockdown certainly has its benefits, but improved mental health is generally not considered to be one of them!
-When you work in the same environment you spend your day-to-day in days begin to bleed into one another.
+When you work and relax in the same environment, days begin to bleed into one another.
 Social contact starts to become a distant memory, and the urge to spend all day in your PJs is strong.

 This is not only bad for your health, but also productivity.

-Of course, this is drastically exaggerated during lockdown seeing as you also now lack the option of going out in the evening!
+This is exaggerated during lockdown seeing as you also now lack the option to go out in the evening!

 This is not only bad for your health but also productivity.
-Without proper balance, it can be extremely difficult to stay focussed and productive.
+Without proper balance, it can be extremely difficult to stay focused and productive.

 Fortunately, as someone who has been working from home for the past 10 years, I’ve developed some tricks to find balance.
 Hopefully, these can help you learn how to work from home during lockdown and how to generally survive being stuck at home for most of the day.
 Every day.

 Get social contact elsewhere